vatsalj2005/coca-cola-stock-live-and-updated/README.md

-# 🥤 Coca-Cola Stock Analysis & Prediction
+# 🥤 Coca-Cola Stock - Live and Updated

 This project performs an end-to-end analysis of Coca-Cola's stock performance using historical data, technical indicators, and machine learning.
 It also supports live prediction using Yahoo Finance and includes a complete presentation and dashboard screenshots.